kauri-io/Content/IPFS 101/Installing.md

   `$ cat helloworld.txt`
   `hello world 2`

-Using the first hash we are given, we can read what the hash represents.
-By reading **"helloworld.txt"** we see that the content still hasn't changed.
+Using the first hash we are given, **"hello world 1"** is outputted.
+We read the contents of the hash rather than the contents of the file.
+Reading the file **"helloworld.txt"** we see that the contents haven't changed.

 We can revert back to the **"hello world 1"** text if we wish.